National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Supplemental Information

-On May 1, 2020, NMFS published a final rule approving changes to the Pacific halibut Area 2A Catch Sharing Plan and recreational (sport) management measures for 2020 (85 FR 25317), as authorized by the Northern Pacific Halibut Act of 1982 (16 U.S.C.
+On April 21, 2021, NMFS published a final rule implementing the Pacific halibut Area 2A Catch Sharing Plan and recreational (sport) management measures for 2021 (86 FR 20638), as authorized by the Northern Pacific Halibut Act of 1982 (16 U.S.C.
 773-773(k)).
-The 2020 Catch Sharing Plan provides a recommended framework for NMFS' annual management measures and subarea allocations based on the 2020 Area 2A Pacific halibut catch limit of 1,500,000 pounds (lb) (680.4 metric tons (mt)).
+The 2021 Catch Sharing Plan provides a recommended framework for NMFS' annual management measures and subarea allocations based on the 2021 Area 2A Pacific halibut catch limit of 1,510,000 pounds (lb) (684.9 metric tons (mt)).
 These Pacific halibut management measures include recreational fishery season dates and subarea allocations.

-NMFS has determined that inseason action to modify the 2020 annual regulations is warranted at this time to ensure the Area 2A allocations as published in Table 1 of the final rule (85 FR 25317, May 1, 2020) are met.
+NMFS has determined that, due to lower than expected landings in portions of Washington, inseason action to modify the 2021 annual regulations is warranted at this time to help ensure the Area 2A allocations as published in the final rule (86 FR 20638; April 21, 2021) are met.
 As stated above, inseason modification of the fishing season is authorized by Federal regulations at 50 CFR 300.63(c).
-After consultation with IPHC, the Council, the Washington Department of Fish and Wildlife (WDFW), and the Oregon Department of Fish and Wildlife (ODFW), NMFS determined the following inseason actions are necessary to meet the management objective of attaining the quota, and fall under inseason management provisions allowing for the modification of sport fishing periods and sport fishing days per calendar week.
+After a virtual consultation with IPHC, the Council, and the Washington Department of Fish and Wildlife (WDFW) on June 4, 2021, and further consultation with WDFW, NMFS determined the following inseason action is necessary to meet the management objective of attaining the subarea allocations, and are consistent with the inseason management provisions allowing for the modification of sport fishing periods and sport fishing days per calendar week.
 Notice of these additional dates and closure of the fisheries will also be announced on the NMFS hotline at 206-526-6667 or 800-662-9825.

-Description of the action: Inseason action #1 implements additional season dates for the Puget Sound, North and South Coast subareas in the State of Washington.
+Description of the action: This inseason action implements up to 17 additional fishing dates for the Puget Sound and North Coast subareas in the state of Washington during the 2021 recreational fishery.

 These dates were determined in consultation with WDFW, the Council, and IPHC.
 Notice of these and potential additional dates and closure of the fisheries will also be announced on the NMFS hotline at 206-526-6667 or 800-662-9825.

-Weekly quota monitoring reports for the recreational fisheries in Washington, Oregon, and California are available on their respective websites.
-NMFS and the IPHC will continue to monitor recreational catch obtained via state sampling procedures, and, if necessary, will make inseason adjustments to the Pacific halibut recreational fishery.
-NMFS will provide notice of inseason changes on the NMFS hotline at 206-526-6667 or 800-662-9825.
-The IPHC will announce inseason changes via news release on their website at https://iphc.int/.
+Weekly quota monitoring reports for the recreational fisheries in Washington, Oregon, and California are available on their respective state Fish and Wildlife agency websites.
+NMFS and the IPHC will continue to monitor recreational catch obtained via state sampling procedures.

-There is good cause under 5 U.S.C.
-553(d)(3) to waive the 30-day delay in effective date and make this action effective immediately upon publication, as a delay in effectiveness of this action would constrain fishing opportunity and be inconsistent with the goals of the Catch Sharing Plan and current management measures, as well as potentially cause economic harm to the associated fishing communities.
-Regulations allow the Regional Administrator to modify sport fishing periods, bag limits, size limits, days per calendar week, and subarea quotas, provided that the action allows allocation objectives to be met and will not result in exceeding the catch limit for the area.
-NMFS recently received information on the progress of landings in the recreational fisheries in Washington and the Columbia River subareas, necessitating new dates be added to the fishery to ensure optimal and sustainable harvest of the quota.
-A delay in the effectiveness of these new dates would not allow the allocation objectives of this fishery to be met, as the fishery is scheduled to conclude by September 30, according to both the May 1, 2020 final rule (85 FR 25317) and the Council's Catch Sharing Plan.
+For the reasons discussed above, there is also good cause under 5 U.S.C.
+553(d)(3) to waive the 30-day delay in effective date and make this action effective immediately upon filing, as a delay in effectiveness of this action would constrain fishing opportunity and be inconsistent with the goals of the Catch Sharing Plan and current management measures, as well as potentially limit the economic opportunity intended by this rule to the associated fishing communities.
+NMFS regulations allow the Regional Administrator to modify sport fishing periods, bag limits, size limits, days per calendar week, and subarea quotas, provided that the action allows allocation objectives to be met and will not result in exceeding the catch limit for the subarea.
+NMFS recently received information on the progress of landings in the recreational fisheries in Washington subareas, indicating additional dates should be added to the fishery to ensure optimal and sustainable harvest of the quota.
+As stated above, it is in the public interest that this action is not delayed, because a delay in the effectiveness of these new dates would not allow the allocation objectives of this fishery to be met.

 End Supplemental Information